theDn2000/AutopilotServiceDEE_DCM/README.md

 *modify_parameter_trigger* | Modify a parameter of the autopilot | param_name (name of the parameter) [str] | param_value (value of the parameter) [float] | blocking (True or False) [bool] | No | No

-The drone object has a parameter called state, which is modified depending on which functions are executed.
+The drone object has a parameter called **state**, which is modified depending on which functions are executed.
 The possible values of drone.state are the following:

 - connected
 - armed